 - Vital signs are assessed and your blood pressure is taken.

 - Extra-oral examination of the head and neck is performed; including the temporomandibular joint, lymph nodes, symmetry and skin lesions are all assessed.

-- Intra-oral examination including examination of the lips, oral mucosa, frena, hard and soft palate, tonsillar pillars, oropharynx, tongue, floor of the mouth, salivary flow and assessment of edentulous arches.
+- Intra-oral examination including examination of the lips, oral mucosa, frena, hard and soft palate, tonsillar pillars, oropharynx, tongue, the floor of the mouth, salivary flow and assessment of edentulous arches.

-- Dental hygiene examination includes development anomalies, risk assessment for caries and carious lesions, existing restoration, missing teeth, rotations, diastemas, contacts, occlusal relationships, para-functional habits, attrition, abrasion, ab-fraction, erosion, pulp-vitality, sensitivity and discomfort.
+- Dental hygiene examination includes development anomalies, risk assessment for caries and carious lesions, existing restoration, missing teeth, rotations, diastemas, contacts, occlusal relationships, para-functional habits, attrition, abrasion, ab-fraction, erosion, pulp-vitality, sensitivity, and discomfort.
 The dental hygiene examination may include collaboration and or referral with an oral health care provider.